-- Converted all roll-on-off containers so that they can be picked up with a hook lift vehicle so standardising the service and improving contingency planning.
+- Increased the range of materials collected from street properties by the kerbside scheme adding in food waste, all plastic bottles (rather than just plastic milk bottles), light card and domestic dry cell batteries. - Introduced fortnightly collection of residual waste from street level properties. - Introduced fortnightly garden waste collection. - Built a new depot, transfer station and bulking up facility at Eastern Avenue. - Introduced water course inspections and clearances following the floods of 2007. - Introduced wood recycling. - Increased dry recyclate collections and introduced food waste collections from multi occupancy premises. - Converted all roll-on-off containers so that they can be picked up with a hook lift vehicle so standardising the service and improving contingency planning.
 Previously many containers were picked up with a specialist cable lift vehicle and other containers were picked up with a roll-on-off vehicle.
-Now all containers are picked up using one of two roll-on-off vehicles. - Introduced a standard charge for bulky waste collections to control demand.
-This has seen a within 10 days of request performance standard achieved.
-Previously collections were scheduled into the next available slot which could be up to 8 weeks away. - Migrated from a free to all fortnightly garden waste collection to a chargeable garden waste collection.
-This saw an income to the Council to support the service of approximately £300k.
-Collection rounds were reorganised during the course of the year as customers migrated from one service to the other and have now been reduced from 4 rounds to 2 rounds. - Introduced Legionella Hygiene and monitoring programme for sports pavilions. - Introduced a cleaning and water quality regime to maintain the Fountain in Gloucester Park. - Carried out trials to establish the effectiveness and efficiency of walk behind mechanical sweeping equipment to help with maintaining standards of cleanliness in high footfall areas within the City.

-- Carried out trials to establish the effectiveness and efficiency of Mechanical Street washing equipment to help with maintaining standards of cleanliness in high footfall areas within the City. - Replaced seasonal bedding with herbaceous and sustainable planting including a bee friendly wild flower mix which has been promoted by the Bee City Project as an example of best practice.
+Now all containers are picked up using one of two roll-on-off vehicles. - Introduced a standard charge for bulky waste collections to control demand and achieve service delivery within a ten day period from request for service. - Migrated from a free to all fortnightly garden waste collection to a chargeable garden waste collection.
+This saw an income to the Council to support the service of approximately £300,000 per anum. - Introduced Legionella hygiene and monitoring programme for sports pavilions. - Introduced a cleaning and water quality regime to maintain the fountain in Gloucester Park. - Carried out trials to establish the effectiveness and efficiency of walk behind mechanical sweeping equipment to help with maintaining standards of cleanliness in high footfall areas within the City. - Carried out trials to establish the effectiveness and efficiency of mechanical street washing equipment to help with maintaining standards of cleanliness in high footfall areas within the City. - Replaced seasonal bedding with herbaceous and sustainable planting including a bee friendly wild flower mix which has been promoted by the Bee City Project as an example of best practice.